bronsongonzalez27/Regex/Develop/gist-template.md

 ### Greedy and Lazy Match
 Greedy and Lazy match
 ### Boundaries
+Boundaries in regex are used to define positions where a condition is met, common boundaries are
+* '/b' matches a word boundary
+* '/B matches a position that is not a word boundary
 ### Back-references
+ Back-references allow you to match the same text that was previously matched by a capturing group.
+They are specified using \ followed by the group number.
+For example, (abc)\1 would match "abcabc".
 ### Look-ahead and Look-behind
+ Look-ahead and look-behind assertions are used to assert that a certain pattern is (or isn't) ahead of or behind the current position, without including it in the match.
+They are denoted by (?=...) for positive look-ahead and (?<=...) for positive look-behind.
 ## Author

 Thank you for listening and reading my tutorial explaining Regex terms.
 For further information or any questions you will have please contact me here : https://github.com/bronsongonzalez27